Tiered Training & Transition (TTT) at the Bridge — Preston

 About the program

-TTT is an innovative pilot program designed for learners with additional needs who don’t want to enrol in tertiary studies straight after high school.
-This practical five-month course helps students make a successful transition to sustainable employment or further studies at TAFE.
+TTT is an innovative work-readiness program for learners with additional needs.
+This practical four-month course helps students make a successful transition to sustainable employment or further studies at TAFE.
 Program graduates can enter employment as confident, skilled, supported and empowered employees.

 - Ongoing support: A support worker is present in the classroom and during work placement in our social enterprise café, Moon Rabbit, and on hand after program completion to help develop employment pathways with local businesses.